MengceZheng/MengceZheng.github.io/_pages/about.md

 ## 🔥 News

 - *2026.08*: One paper entitled "New Asymptotic Results on Predicting Polynomial Congruential Generators" was accepted by *Asiacrypt 2026*. 🎉🎉
+- *2026.06*: One paper entitled "Lattice-Based Cryptanalysis of Prime Power RSA: A Unified Framework for Linear Equations Modulo Unknown Divisors" was accepted by *INSCRYPT 2026*.
 - *2026.06*: One paper entitled "A Hybrid Attack on Small Private Exponent RSA via Continued Fractions and Lattices" was accepted by *Cryptography*.
 - *2026.03*: One paper entitled "Vulnerability Analysis of Mersenne Number-Based Post-Quantum Cryptosystems in Secure Communication Networks" was accepted by *SecureComm 2026*.
 - *2026.02*: One paper entitled "A More Complete Cryptanalysis of the RSA-Polynomial Problem" was accepted by *Theoretical Computer Science*.